Trips With Tykes

 As much as my family adores skiing, we visit Lake Tahoe more than nearly anywhere else in California.
 At just about 3 hours from San Francisco and just a hop, skip, and a jump from Reno, it’s easily accessible even for folks coming from much farther than the local crowds.

-Unless it is an exceptional drought year (and 2019 has been PRECISELY the opposite with record blizzards thus far), ski resorts are usually open well into April.
+Unless it is an exceptional drought or very warm year, ski resorts in Northern California are often open during most spring break periods – often well into April.
 You can often enjoy some bluebird spring skiing days with excellent snow conditions.
-You will certainly find us skiing at our favorite family-friendly resort, Northstar California, in April many years!
+You will certainly find us skiing at our favorite family-friendly resort, Northstar California, in March and April many years!
+The resort that tends to stay open the longest into the spring in the Tahoe area is Palisades Tahoe, but Kirkwood and Heavenly historically tend to stay open later than some other resorts as well.

 Spring Break Destinations in California - Big Sur